 About this project

 The project investigates questions of public health, communication, and social variation among residents of Edinburgh and the Lothians in relation to COVID-19.
-The project draws on individuals’ personal accounts of the pandemic, in the form of video/audio diary data recorded during the UK between 1 May 2020 and 30 June 2021.
+The project draws on individuals’ personal accounts of the pandemic, in the form of video/audio diary data recorded by Lothian residents between 1 May 2020 and 15 July 2021.
 The intimate, immediate, and spontaneous nature of video/audio diaries makes them a unique, time-sensitive data resource for assessing drivers of individual experience, including:

 - uptake of public health measures,